 Named cannelloni in Italy, this tasty stuffed pasta dish is known in America as manicotti.
 The word cannellone literally means “a big pipe” and manicotto loosely translates as “a big sleeve.”

 loosely translates as“a big sleeve.”
-Squares or rectangles of pasta are filled, then rolled to form cylinders about 5- to 6-inches long, then layered on a buttered baking dish, topped with sauce and put in the oven.
+Squares or rectangles of pasta are filled, then rolled to form cylinders about 5- to 6-inches long, then layered on a buttered baking dish, topped with sauce and put in the oven.Traditionally, in Italy, cannelloni

 What is great about pasta is the enormous range of ingredients you can use: cheeses, ground meats, cured meats and vegetables.
 If you are using DeLallo Manicotti, a pastry bag might be of help to fill the “sleeves.”
 If you choose to use DeLallo Lasagna, place your fillings towards the edge of the pasta closest to you; then roll it gently, without pressing too hard.

 : Try chard instead of spinach.Recommended Sauces

 Heat up olive oil and begin by sautéing the onions, then add the rest of the ingredients; add pepper and salt, and cook until the veggies are tender.
 After allowing the mixture to cool, fill your pasta, adding the chopped basil and two asparagus tips inside each manicotti.Variation: